 Is the dress blue and black or is it white and gold ?

 There was much debate on the internet about the colour of this dress.
 Of the people who responded to this question, 67 % stated that the dress was obviously white and gold, while 33 %, including Taylor Swift, stated that the dress was blue and black.
-If people see colour so differently, what does this say about our perception?
+In reality, this dress is actually blue and black.
+If this is the case, why do so many people see colour so differently and what does this say about our perception?
 What does that mean for how we perceive ourselves?

 Every single person experiences the world differently.
 For most of us, our experience of the world is the correct one.
 How can we all be correct ?